PRINCE-OBOT/WEB-NOTE/Cascading Style Sheet/More text style/inline-size && max-inline-size.md

 2. **Adapts to Vertical Text** – Useful for East Asian languages like Chinese, Japanese, and Korean when using vertical writing modes.
 3. **Future-Proof and Readable** – Keeps styles clean and flexible for different layouts.

-Would you like a practical example to see how it behaves?